Articles in this section

 Video Identification for Qualified Certificates

-The scope of this article is to provide the User with all the information needed to correctly perform a registration and video identification session via voucher.
+The purpose of this article is to provide the User with all the information needed to correctly perform a registration and video identification session via voucher.

 Terms and definitions